Published: November, 2021

 Fraud potentially affects almost every organization to some degree and, regardless of the type or level of service a CPA is engaged to provide, clients, financial statement users, and others consider the detection of fraud to be the accountant’s responsibility.
 Employee fraud is a particular problem and when it is detected by the client, it is not unusual for that client to initiate some action against the CPA.

-This online CPE webinar for CPAs and other auditing professionals explores fraud by identifying the characteristics of different types of fraud perpetrators and the types of controls that might be most effective for each type.
-Each key concept will be reinforced by referring to the facts in various actual cases and evaluating the types of controls that might have prevented the fraud from occurring, what types of controls might have detected the fraud, and the nature of audit procedures that might also be effective for detection.
+This online CPE webinars for CPAs explores fraud by identifying the characteristics of different types of fraud perpetrators and the types of controls that might be most effective for each type.
+Each key concept will be reinforced by referring the facts in various actual cases and evaluating the types of controls that might have prevented the fraud from occurring, what types of controls might have detected the fraud, and the nature of audit procedures that might also be effective for detection.

 Key topics covered in this online Fraud CPE webinar: